sils/destruction/README.md

 3.2
 ```

+(Please note that you may not be able to use all EXTERMINATE features together, consider starting a new shell here.)

 You will also find some serious issues with the
 [Peano Axioms](https://www.wikiwand.com/en/Peano_axioms) - you can prove them
 wrong using Python and simple mathematical induction: